w3c/wg-effectiveness/process.md

 If during the review period [substantive changes](https://w3c.github.io/w3process/#substantive-change) are made to the document then the document can become a "Revised Candiate Recommendation"; this may trigger a ["Call for Exclusions" detailed in the W3C Patent Policy](https://www.w3.org/Consortium/Patent-Policy-20170801/#sec-exclude-mech).
 Please see the [W3C Process Document](https://w3c.github.io/w3process/#revised-cr) for more information.

 #### Next Steps
-Canidate Recommendations can return to being a ["Working Draft"](#working-draft), can become a "Revised Candidate Recommendation", or can transition to become a ["Proposed Recommendation"](#proposed-recommendation) or "Working Group Note".
+Candidate Recommendations can return to being a ["Working Draft"](#working-draft), can become a "Revised Candidate Recommendation", or can transition to become a ["Proposed Recommendation"](#proposed-recommendation) or "Working Group Note".

 ### Proposed Recommendation
 Proposed Recommendation is the final stage of the document before becoming a [W3C Recommendation](#w3c-recommendation).
 The main purpose of this stage is to receive [AC Review](#ac-reviews).